The Australian National UniversityLocation

 How the project works

-The key deliverables of this project will include the development of analysis software to assess the value of different community energy models deployed throughout Australia.
+The key deliverables of the Community Models for Deploying and Operating DER project will include the development of analysis software to assess the value of different community energy models deployed throughout Australia.
 These analysis tools will then be used to provide recommendations for new tariffs that incentivise community energy models and underpin more efficient use of distributed generation and storage.
 The project will also provide recommendations that will allow future practical demonstration of these community energy models in Australian communities.

 Area of innovation